epfml/disco/docs/TASK.md

 ## Bringing your ML model to Disco

-To use an existing model in Disco, we first need to convert the model to a TensorFlowJS format, consisting of a TensorFlowJS model file in a JSON format for the neural network architecture, and an optional weight file in .bin format if you want to start from a particular initialization or a pretrained model.
-If your model is from another framework than TensorflowJS, like Pytorch or Tensorflow/Keras, but you still want to bring it to DisCo, we indicate the appropriate procedure as follows.
+To use an existing model in Disco, we first need to convert the model to TensorFlowJS format, consisting of a TensorFlowJS model file in a JSON format for the neural network architecture, and an optional weight file in .bin format if you want to start from a particular initialization or a pretrained model.
+If your model comes from another framework than TensorflowJS, like Pytorch or Tensorflow/Keras, but you still want to bring it to DisCo, we indicate the appropriate procedure as follows.

-### Importing models or weights from Pytorch to TensorflowJS
+### Importing models or weights from PyTorch to TensorflowJS

-The simplest way to obtain a TensorflowJS model is to first obtain a Tensorflow/Keras model, stored as a .h5 file, and then convert it using TensorflowJS's converter tool, which transforms a Tensorflow/Keras model to TensorflowJS.
-To obtain the Keras/Tensorflow model from we strongly recommend to directly develop the model in Keras : most of Pytorch components have their equivalent counterpart in Tensorflow/Keras, and translating model architectures between these two frameworks can be done in a straightforward way.
-One caveat is that, weights currently cannot be converted from the Pytorch `.pth` format to the Keras `.h5` format, so the model must be retrained.
+The simplest way to obtain a TensorflowJS model is to first obtain a Python Tensorflow/Keras model, stored as a .h5 file, and then convert it using TensorflowJS's converter tool, which transforms any Tensorflow/Keras model to TensorflowJS.
+One recommended way to obtain a Python Tensorflow/Keras model it to directly develop the model in Keras: most of PyTorch components have their equivalent counterpart in Tensorflow/Keras, and translating model architectures between these two frameworks can be done in a straightforward way.
+One caveat is that for more complex models, pretrained weights can currently not automatically be converted from the Python `.pth` format to the Keras `.h5` format.
+If you plan to retrain the model from scratch in Disco, this is no problem.
+On the other hand if you want to import pretrained Python model weights you currently have to first obtain corresponding Keras weights, from which you can then TF.js weights.

 Given your keras model file, to convert it to a TensorFlowJS model:
 ```bash
 $ tensorflowjs_converter --input_format=keras my_model_name.h5 /tfjs_model
 ```

-Side Note : If you already have a TensorFlow saved model, the conversion to TensorFlowJS is straightforward with the following command :
+Side Note: If you already have a TensorFlow(Python) saved model ([LayersModel](https://www.tensorflow.org/js/guide/models_and_layers)), then the conversion to TensorFlowJS is straightforward with the following command:
 ```bash
 $ tensorflowjs_converter --input_format=tf_saved_model my_tensorflow_saved_model /tmp/tfjs_model
 ```